vacp2p/rfc/content/docs/rfcs/56/README.md

 - X3DH
 - Single Ratchet
     - The single ratchet is used to encrypt the messages sent to the Community.
-    - The single ratchet is re-keyed when a peer is added/removed from the Community.
+    - The single ratchet is re-keyed when a member is added/removed from the Community.

 ## Wire format